The 8 critical people you need in your network (and how to find them)

 Build and nurture relationships.
 Keep in touch at least 2 – 3 times a year and be sure to continue to add value to your connections.

 Happy networking!
-If you’d like to learn more about the Strategic Networking workshop we run as part of our Women’s Breakthrough Programmes for organisations, please get in touch.
+If you’d like to learn more about the Strategic Networking workshop we run as part of our Breaking Barrier Women’s Programmes for organisations, please get in touch.

 Sharon Peake is the founder and CEO of Shape Talent Ltd, the diversity, equity and inclusion experts for complex multinational organisations who are serious about gender equality – and what it can achieve for their business.